Computation of Greeks under rough Volterra stochastic volatility models using the Malliavin calculus approach: Preliminaries and notation

 and in particular $r(t):=r(t,t) = t^{2H}$, $t\geq0$.
 For $H=1/2$, fBm is the standard Brownian motion, for $H>1/2$, the increments are positively correlated and the trajectories are more \emph{regular} than Brownian ones, and for $H<1/2$, the increments are negatively correlated and the trajectories are more \emph{rough} than Brownian ones.
 The term \emph{rough fractional model} therefore refers to the case where $H<1/2$ is considered in the model.

 Other kernels $K_H (t,s)$ give the autocovariance function (\ref{e:fBmCov}) despite they loose the property of stationary increments.
-In the present paper, for modeling purposes, and following many references in the literature, see for example \cite{Alos00}), we consider the so called simplified Riemann-Liouville kernel
+In the present paper, for modeling purposes, and following many references in the literature, see for example \cite{Alos00}, we consider the so called simplified Riemann-Liouville kernel

 Recall that neither the standard fBm nor the simplified Riemann-Liouville process are semimartingales, see for example \cite{Thao06}.
-This motivates the use of the so-called \emph{approximate fractional Brownian motion} (afBm), i.e. a process with Volterra kernel
+This motivates the use of the so-called \emph{approximate fractional Brownian motion} (afBm), i.e. a Gaussian Volterra process with kernel